MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/frequently-asked-questions/faqs-course.md

 ### Can I add multiple language subtitles to a video file?

-Microsoft community training allows administrators to add subtitles to videos more than 180 languages.
+Community training allows administrators to add subtitles to videos more than 180 languages.
 This additional feature is great for multilingual organizations. [**For adding subtitles**](../content-management/create-content/create-course-category/add-subtitles-or-captions-to-video-content.md) to your video, select the language from the drop-down menu and upload the VTT file that includes the subtitles you want to add.
 Subtitles must be in the VTT format.

 To learn more about the VTT standard, please read it [**here**](https://en.wikipedia.org/wiki/WebVTT).